KhiopsML/khiops-doc/docs/ui-docs/coclustering/presentation.md

 The main functionalities are training a coclustering, simplifying a coclustering by applying granularity constraints and preparing the deployment of a coclustering.

 The tool and its parameters have been simplified to focus on the coclustering problem.
-The deployment of coclustering models is left to the back-end **Khiops** tool (see Khiops Guide).

-More generally, the Khiops tool is dedicated to supervised data analysis and data management and the Khiops guide contains much more information about data dictionaries, data tables and technical limits than the present guide.
+The deployment of coclustering models is left to the back-end **Khiops** tool dedicated to supervised data analysis (see [`Khiops Guide`](../khiops/dictionary.md) for information about data dictionaries, data tables and technical limits).